diwashshrestha13/SQL_Power_BI-Logistic_dataset-/README.md

       a) Construction - $1.19 million
       b) Healthcare- $0.7 million (Highest earned)
       c) Construction- $0.6 (Highest Due)
-The value will changed based on the filter selected.
+The value will change based on the filter selected.

  ### [4] Some other insights based on filters

  ### Shipping Domain
- 1.1) $2.57 Million Earned from International of 91 shipment.
+ 1.1) $2.57 Million Earned from International of 91 shipments.

- 1.2) $2.28 Million Earned from Domestic of 109 shipment.
+ 1.2) $2.28 Million Earned from Domestic of 109 shipments.

  1.3) $102 Express Shipment / 98 Express Shipment